mitchellh/vagrant-google/README.md

 * `disk_size` - The disk size in GB.
 The default is 10.
 * `disk_name` - The disk name to use.
 If the disk exists, it will be reused, otherwise created.
 * `disk_type` - Whether to use Standard disk or SSD disk.
 Use either `pd-ssd` or `pd-standard`.
+* `autodelete_disk` - Boolean whether to delete the disk when the instance is deleted or not.
+Default is true.
 * `metadata` - Custom key/value pairs of metadata to add to the instance.
 * `name` - The name of your instance.
 The default is "i-yyyymmddhh-randomsd", e.g. 10/08/2015 13:15:15 is "i-2015081013-15637fda".